thegrunge36/adaptive-video-encoder-releases/README.md

 - 🔊 **All audio and subtitle tracks** copied by default, zero loss
 - 🎞️ **Supported formats** — MKV, MP4, MOV, AVI, MXF, WebM, M4V, TS
 - 📐 **Resolutions** — 480p to 8K (excellent for 1080p AND 4K)
-- 📦 **Single binary** — ffmpeg, ffprobe and dovi_tool bundled.
+- 📦 **Single binary** — ffmpeg and ffprobe bundled.
 No dependencies to install.

 ---